armstrongsouljah/netguru-api/README.md

 - run with docker
 - in the root of the project
 - type `docker-compose up`

-- open postman using the button below
+- open postman documentation using the button below
+- run unit tests with `npm run jest`

 #### Postman Documentation